bcgov/DevEx-Roadmap/_pages/index.md

 <h2 id="Code4Gov">Code for Government Ready Products</h2>

-1. As a public sector program owner I should be able to easily accept an externally developed solution and rapidly deploy it to the intended users so that I can quickly and continuously improve my program and its services​
+As a **public sector program owner**...

+I should be able to easily accept an externally developed solution and rapidly deploy it to the intended users...

+so that I can quickly and continuously improve my program and its services​

-2. As a techpreneur and/or software developer I should be able to easily develop a new, or enhance an existing, public sector owner’s application knowing that it can be easily accepted and rapidly deployed to the intended users so that I can be confident that my efforts will result in tangible value​
+As a **techpreneur and/or software developer**...

+I should be able to easily develop a new, or enhance an existing, public sector owner’s application...

+knowing that it can be easily accepted and rapidly deployed to the intended users...

+so that I can be confident that my efforts will result in tangible value.

+### Code4Gov - Product Roadmap

+[INSERT]

+Visit the Code4Gov [KanBoard](https://trello.com/b/39R3K5dd/code-4-gov)

 <h2 id="Code_With_Us_Pay_4_Pull">Code With Us / Pay 4 Pull</h2>

+As a **developer**...

-1. As a developer, I want to easily contribute work to BC Public Sector programs so that I can be paid, help improve services and contribute to my community while focusing on writing code rather than procurement paperwork.
+I want to easily contribute work to BC Public Sector programs...

+so that I can be paid, help improve services and contribute to my community while focusing on writing code rather than procurement paperwork.

+As a **program owner**...

-2. As a program owner, I want to obtain and pay for the contributions from developers so that I can improve my programs and services faster and easier than using traditional procurement methods.
+I want to obtain and pay for the contributions from developers...

+so that I can improve my programs and services faster and easier than using traditional procurement methods.

 ### Code With Us / Pay For Pull Roadmap